Year of Call

 Joseph has experience of anti-social behaviour cases, securing injunctions, and enforcing them through committal proceedings.
 Joseph has acted for public sector landlords in Part 65 urgent breaches and in the resulting committal trials.
 He has acted in Part 81 committal proceedings and has previously secured 36 findings of breach in a contested trial.

-Recently Joseph successfully represented the intervenors in matrimonial finance proceedings who had been accused of hiding matrimonial assets and holding them on trust for the husband: Uddin v Uddin [2022] EWFC 75.
+Joseph has successfully represented the intervenors in matrimonial finance proceedings who had been accused of hiding matrimonial assets and holding them on trust for the husband.
 In a five-day trial the trust claims were defeated.

-He has experience of the link between housing possession cases and trusts, being currently instructed on two cases, one each for landlord and tenant respectively, where possession actions have specific performance counterclaims seeking transfers of property said to be held on trust.
+He has experience of the link between housing possession cases and trusts, having been instructed on several cases where possession actions have trust-based defences and counterclaims.

 Business and commercial

 Joseph has appeared in the County Courts and the Insolvency and Companies Court in insolvency matters.
-He accepts instructions in personal and corporate insolvency.
+He recently defeated attempts to extort a client and their associates for £1,225,000 and £1,950,000 respectively.

 Instruct